awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 # Activity details for Overall API call volume<a name="profile-panel-drilldown-overall-api-volume"></a>

-The activity details for **Overall API call volume** show the API calls that were issued during a selected time interval\.
+The activity details for **Overall API call volume** show the API calls that were issued during a selected time range\.

-To display the activity details, choose a time interval\.
+To display the activity details for a single time interval, choose the time interval on the chart\.

+To display the activity details for the current scope time, choose **Display details for scope time**\.

 ## Content of the activity details<a name="drilldown-api-volume-content"></a>

-Each tab provides information about the set of API calls that were issued during the selected time interval\.
+Each tab provides information about the set of API calls that were issued during the selected time range\.

 For each entry, the activity details show the number of successful and failed calls\.
 The **Observed IP addresses** tab also shows the location of each IP address\.